Visit NZ's ONLY Kōtuku, White Heron Nesting Site

 Take time to identify and observe the different species as you immerse yourself in the tranquil beauty of the Waitangiroto Nature Reserve.

-Every visit reveals something new, influenced by the changing light and seasons, and offers a wonderful opportunity to capture the birdlife in their natural habitat.
+Shaped by the changing tides, light, weather and seasons, each visit is different and offers wonderful opportunities to observe and photograph the birdlife in its natural habitat.

 Kōtuku